Disorder-resilient transition of Helical to Conical ground states in M$_{1/3}$NbS$_2$, M=Cr,Mn: NMR Results

-Let us turn now to the microscopic magnetization, measured by the hyperfine field (Sec. \ref{sec:NMR-NQR}), and largely dominated by the on-site contribution.
-The typical value for the on-site isotropic hyperfine fields in transition metal ions is $B_{\mathrm{hf}} = {\cal A}\mu$, with $\mu$ the electron magnetic moment in Bohr magnetons and an average hyperfine coupling ${\cal A}\approx 10$ T/$\mu_{\mathrm B}$.
-Therefore, the mean hyperfine field value of 26 T in Tab.~\ref{tab:hfq} roughly corresponds to $2.6\, \mu_{\mathrm B}$.
-According to Eqs.~\ref{eq:frequencyab} and \ref{eq:Deltanu}, the temperature dependence of the central transition frequency $\nu_0$ in the ZF \Cr-NMR triplets provides ${^{53}\gamma} B_{\mathrm{hf}}^x(T)$, proportional to the atomic moment $\mu(T)$ on Cr, and leads to the values plotted in Fig.~\ref{fig:Cr_temp} (a).
+Let us turn now to the microscopic magnetization, measured by the hyperfine field (Sec. \ref{sec:NMR-NQR}), and largely dominated by the contact on-site contribution.
+The typical value for the contact hyperfine field in transition metal ions is $\approx 10$ T/$\mu_{\mathrm B}$ \cite{WatsonFreeman61, Shaham}.
+Therefore, the mean hyperfine field value of $\sim$26 T in Tab.~\ref{tab:hfq} roughly corresponds to $2.6\, \mu_{\mathrm B}$.
+According to Eqs.~\ref{eq:frequencyab} and \ref{eq:Deltanu}, the temperature dependence of the central transition frequency $\nu_0$ in the ZF \Cr-NMR triplets is proportional to the atomic moment $\mu(T) $ on Cr, and leads to the values plotted in Fig.~\ref{fig:Cr_temp} (a).
 Notice that the decrease of the NMR amplitude $A(T)$ in Fig.~\ref{fig:Cr_temp} (b), in the highlighted pre-transition region, 90 K $<T\le$ \TN, is typical of a first-order transition.
-It shows that paramagnetic domains start developing well below the transition temperature \TN, and average electron spin value $S(T)$ in the residual ordered domains remains large (the hyperfine field at \TN~is still more than half of its zero temperature value).\footnote{Instead, the smoother increase of $A(T)$ from 60 to 90 K is due to magnetic anisotropy reduction, which provides a larger ferromagnetic enhancement -- see Sec.\ref{sec:methods}; notice that the first-order loss of amplitude is clearly visible, {\em despite} this amplified NMR sensitivity.}
+It shows that paramagnetic domains start developing well below the transition temperature \TN, and that the average electron spin value $S(T)$ in the residual ordered domains remains large (the hyperfine field at \TN~is still more than half of its zero temperature value).\footnote{Instead, the smoother increase of $A(T)$ from 60 to 90 K is due to magnetic anisotropy reduction, which provides a larger ferromagnetic enhancement see Sec.\ref{sec:exp}; notice that the first-order loss of amplitude is clearly visible, {\em despite} this amplified NMR sensitivity.}